secjedi/Cloud-Architecture/kubernetes.md

 To check pods in a cluster
 `kubectl get pods`

-CHeck pods in a particular namespace
+Check pods in a particular namespace
 `kubectl get pods --namespace=kube-system`

 To create a pod